dylanbinley/coronavirus-map/README.md

 ```
 to install the requirements and command line utilities.

+## View Sample Map

+Open ```maps/backfilled.html``` to see the map with data from data/news_articles.
+Hover on data points to view story previews.
+Click to be redirected to an article's url.

 ## Data Generation

 To generate training and testing data, use the command line utility: